Skip to main content

 For optimal accuracy, it is strongly recommended that the Wi-Fi socket is installed facing downward in the outlet.
 If this is not possible, it should be positioned facing to the right.

-If the socket is mounted correctly but still displays an incorrect temperature reading, it can be calibrated in the Mill app.
+If the socket is mounted correctly but still displays an incorrect temperature reading, it can be calibrated in the Mill app using the following method:

 1. Open the Mill app